The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Method for numerical differentiation of functions given by noisy values at non-equidistant points

 To answer this question, we need an adequate quantification of these deviations.
 The truncation error, resulting from the truncation of the corresponding Taylor series, is best suited for this aim.
-We remind here that, when considering difference quotients obtained from two data points with the arguments differing by $h$, the midpoint formula is far superior to forward and backward differentiation formulas.
-The reason is that, in the former case, the leading term of the truncation error arising from nonlinearities is proportional to $h^2$, while, in the latter case, it is proportional to $h$ and thus usually considerably larger.
+We remind here that, in considering difference quotients obtained from two data points with the arguments differing by $h$, the midpoint formula is far superior to forward and backward differentiation formulas.
+The reason is the following: In the former case, the leading term of the truncation error arising from nonlinearities is proportional to $h^2$, while in the latter cases it is proportional to $h$ and thus usually far larger; the random error is always the same and proportional to $h^{-1}$.
+Therefore, for the midpoint formula, the total error is considerably smaller and the optimum interval width is much wider than for the forward or backward formulas.

 Consider now the physical quantities $x$ and $y$ which are linked by the function $y = f(x)$.
-Assume, we performed $k$ measurements and obtained the data points $(x_i,y_i)$, where the uncertainties of the $x_i$ are negligible and where the random errors of all $y_i$ have the same standard deviation.
+Assume, we performed $k$ measurements and obtained the data points $(x_i,y_i)$, where at least two of the $x_i$ values differ from each other.
+Assume, furthermore, that the uncertainties of the $x_i$ are negligible and that the random errors of all $y_i$ have the same standard deviation.
+(The generalization of the approach described here to the case of different standard deviations of the random errors of the individual $y_i$ is straightforward.)